CumulusNetworks/docs/content/cumulus-linux-59/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 -->
 ### Match Source Protocol

-The following example commands configure a route map to allow prefixes that match the source protocol BGP:
+The following example configures a route map to allow prefixes that match BGP as the source protocol:

 {{< tabs "TabID964 ">}}
 {{< tab "NVUE Commands">}}